Two-step flow of communication: The People's Choice

 The presidential election of 1940 saw President Franklin Roosevelt seek an unprecedented third term in office.
 Funded by grants from the Rockefeller Foundation, Life magazine, and the pollster Elmo Roper, Columbia's Office of Radio Research conducted a study of voting.
 It was based on a panel study of 2,400 voters in Erie County, Ohio.
 Paul Lazarsfeld, Bernard Berelson, and Hazel Gaudet supervised 15 interviewers, who from May–October interviewed the strategically selected 2,400 members of the community several different times in order to document their decision making process during the campaign.

+Lazarsfeld, Berelson, and Gaudet broke the respondents into groups of 600.
+Lazarsfeld and his team interviewed three groups once more following the initial interview.
+They interviewed the other group each month, May-November.
+The team used the monthly interview to monitor what media the people were consuming and if their voting decision changed.
+The study found that people were more likely to have conversations about politics with those around them than to consume political media.
+These conversations were more likely to sway voters than the political press was.
+Communication with community members seems reliable since the people are trusted.
+This observation led to the idea of the two-step flow theory.

 They focused on what factors would influence their decisions as the campaign progressed.
 The People's Choice, a book based on this study presented the theory of "the two-step flow of communications", which later came to be associated with the so-called "limited effects model" of mass media: the idea that ideas often flow from radio and print to local "opinion leaders" who in turn pass them on to those with more limited political knowledge, or "opinion followers."
 The results of the research led to the conclusion that sometimes person to person communication can be more effective than traditional media outlets such as newspapers, TV, radio etc. This idea developed further in the book Personal Influence.